Rhinestone (film): Development and writing

 When Fox bought his script, they initially told Robinson it was their intent that he do any rewrites, if needed; but they were sincere from the outset, making Robinson aware they could not promise this.
 A meeting was scheduled by the studio for Stallone and Robinson to discuss script changes.
 The studio wanted Stallone to supervise Robinson in the rewrite.
 But the morning of the meeting Robinson was disinvited.
 Stallone wanted to rewrite the script himself.
 According to Robinson, Stallone did two drafts, one worse than the other.
 Stallone had, in a few short weeks, thrown out what had taken Robinson a year to write.
-Stallone changed the attitude of his character, making him more streetwise and less vulnerable."Stallone’s script read very much like a first draft," according to one observer.
+Stallone changed the attitude of his character Nick Martinelli, making him more streetwise and less vulnerable."Stallone’s script read very much like a first draft," according to one observer.
 “You didn’t sense a lot of work went into the choices.
 There had been a lot of texture in the screenplay, a lot of charm, and the characters were very well defined and they went through carefully plotted-out progressions of character change.
 All that was gone.”
 The original script worked hard to keep out clichés.
 Stallone added them.Fox executives agreed that Stallone's changes by and large hurt the script.
 With seven weeks to go before the start of principal photography, the studio said they would not make the movie on the basis of the revised script.
 Robinson was brought back in and asked to “restore the charm” of the original, and “put those great characters back,” without changing any of the dialogue Sylvester Stallone had written for himself.
 Robinson objected, telling Fox executive Wizan that what was wrong with the script was the awful dialogue.
 Wizan replied: “Welcome to Hollywood.”
 Robinson reluctantly agreed to the studio’s restrictions on the rewrite.
 He says he was able to solve some structural problems and tried to make sense of Stallone’s changes.
 When he turned it in, the studio said the new script was great, and one executive vowed that Stallone was either going to do it as written or walk.
 When they showed the changes to Stallone he said, “Fine, fine.
 I just have a few changes to make.”
 Stallone then proceeded to restore most of his changes.